jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 It is not possible  to override some file in a package that  does not employ the update-alternatives mechanism.

-##
-# Terminology

-Since the  activities of update-alternatives  are quite involved,  some specific terms will help to explain its operation.

-## alternative link

-A name,  like `/usr/bin/editor`, which  refers, via the alternatives  system, to one of a number of files of similar function.

-In `$ man update-alternatives`, it's also called “generic name”.

-## alternative name

-The name of a symbolic link in `/etc/alternatives/`.

-## alternative path

-The name of a specific file in  the filesystem, which may be made accessible via an alternative link using the alternatives system.

-In `$ man update-alternatives`, it's also simply called “alternative”.

-## link group

-A set of related symlinks (master link + associated slave links), intended to be updated as a group.

-Its name is the name of the master alternative.

-## master link

-The alternative link in a link group which determines how the other links in the group are configured.

-## slave link

-An alternative link  in a link group  which is controlled by the  setting of the master link.

-## automatic mode

-When a link group is in automatic mode, the alternatives system ensures that the links in the group point to the alternative path with the highest priority.

-## manual mode

-When a link group  is in manual mode, the alternatives system  will not make any changes to the system administrator's settings.

-##
-# Commands
-## --remove name path

-Remove a path choice for the master alternative and all the associated slaves.
-`name` is a name in `/etc/alternatives/`,  and `path` is an absolute filename to which `name` could be linked.

-    $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/make 123 \
-        --slave /usr/local/bin/BB ff /usr/bin/nmap

-    $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/paste 456 \
-        --slave /usr/local/bin/CC gg /usr/bin/qmv \
-        --slave /usr/local/bin/DD hh /usr/bin/rar

-    $ ls -l /usr/local/bin/{CC,DD} /etc/alternatives/{gg,hh}
-    lrwxrwxrwx 1 root root ... /etc/alternatives/gg -> /usr/bin/qmv~
-    lrwxrwxrwx 1 root root ... /etc/alternatives/hh -> /usr/bin/rar~
-    lrwxrwxrwx 1 root root ... /usr/local/bin/CC -> /etc/alternatives/gg~
-    lrwxrwxrwx 1 root root ... /usr/local/bin/DD -> /etc/alternatives/hh~

-    $ sudo update-alternatives --remove ee /usr/bin/paste
-    $ ls -l /usr/local/bin/{CC,DD} /etc/alternatives/{gg,hh}
-    ls: cannot access '/usr/local/bin/CC': No such file or directory~
-    ls: cannot access '/usr/local/bin/DD': No such file or directory~
-    ls: cannot access '/etc/alternatives/gg': No such file or directory~
-    ls: cannot access '/etc/alternatives/hh': No such file or directory~

-If `name`  is indeed linked to  `path`, it will  be updated to point  to another appropriate  alternative (and  the  group is  put back  in  automatic mode),  or removed if there is no such alternative left.
-Associated slave links will be updated or removed, correspondingly.
-If the link is not currently pointing  to `path`, no links are changed; only the information about the alternative is removed.

-## --remove-all name

-Remove all alternatives and all of their associated slave links.
-`name` is a name in `/etc/alternatives/`.

-##
 # Query Format

 The `--query`  format is  made of  `n +  1` blocks  where `n`  is the  number of